Skip to main content

 Metadata types

-Vectorize supports two types of metadata:
+Vectorize supports three types of metadata:

 • System metadata: fields which are always provided in each document record in your vector index